 What if you cannot agree on what happens to your cohabitation home?

-If you and your former partner are unable to come to an agreement about what is to happen to your home, you may wish to enter mediation to help you come to an agreement.
+If you and your former partner are unable to agree with what is to happen to your home, you may wish to enter mediation to help you agree.
 If mediation is unsuccessful, you can ask the courts to decide what will happen to the property.
 Typically, the court will divide the property's value between the two of you based on the shares you are entitled to.

 Find out more